vgiraldi99/MADS-ML-Heart/README.md

 Because this is a medical dataset, an we are trying to spot disease, recall is more important than precision.
 Make sure you take this into account when you are creating and evaluating models!
 This means you might need to be creative about the preprocessing, or maybe combine approaches, etc.

+Be smart with the number of epochs.
+If you are doing manual tests, you can lower the amount of epochs.
+However, you will need some more training than just 1 epoch (which is equivalent with 5 epochs when trainsteps is set to one fifth of the full dataset), especially for the underrepresented classes.
+So try to set up experiments that can run unattended for a longer time without the need of your constant supervision.

 ## 2 Hypertune
 ### 2.1 Select
 Once you have some idea of what works, and what doesnt, you can make a selection of interesting directions.